sanchezz03/NotifyMaster/README.md

 Follow these steps to run the application and set up the bot integration:

-## 1. Launch the Application using Docker Compose

-The project already includes docker-compose.yml and Dockerfile.
-Follow these steps to launch the application:

 ## 1. Install and Set Up ngrok

 To expose your local server to the internet, you need to use ngrok.